syncfusion-content/angular-docs/angular/Barcode/Getting-Started.md

 ## Initialize and configure the control

-The code example for defining Barcode control in Angular2 is as follows,
+The code example for defining Barcode control in Angular is as follows,

 {% highlight html %}